- Published 6 months ago on

 There is a lovely water tap in the town, complete with a marble statue dating back to the 4th century.
 The draw here is not just separate temples but also the many other fascinating temples and caves that surround it-some of which are even older than the temple itself.

 A carved double chamber with window attributed to being used by Marpa Lotsawa is among the caves in the region.
-Although nearby is a tiny chamber carved into a small cliff, where Milarepa was walled in for refuge in solitude.
+However, nearby is a tiny chamber carved into a small cliff, where Milarepa was walled in for refuge in solitude.
 A very long, carved stone stairway leads up to the peak of the building.

 Newari decorative metal objects, painted wood images, and ancient items richly cover the whole site.
 They believed to pre-date Buddha Shakyamuni, including a tiny stupa.